Parliamentary vs. Presidential: Unpacking Two Dominant Forms of Government

 A Detailed Comparison: Strengths and Weaknesses

-Now, let's delve into a detailed comparison of the strengths and weaknesses of each system:
+Now, let's walk through a detailed comparison of the strengths and weaknesses of each system:

 | Feature | Parliamentary System | Presidential System |